A-T-Kristensen/patmos/hardware/vivado/README.md

 # Status

 The status is whether it has been synthesised and tested on the FPGA board.
-Please remember to ensure that the number of banks and the memory size is properly set in HWA_PACKAGE.vhd and that the dimensions are correct in the hwa_lib.h file
+Please remember to ensure that the dimensions are correct in the hwa_lib.h file.

 ## Matmul (Ports for each array)